mgijax/lib_py_littriage/README.md

 See `findDoiExamples.py -h` for various options
 (e.g., look by publication year).

+### doiRetry.py

+`doiRetry.py` re-extracts DOI IDs for papers already in the db and compares those IDs with the DOI ID for each paper in the accession table.

+You can use this to test how changes to PdfParser.py would affect papers whose DOI IDs we already know.

+`doiRetry.py -h` gives you many different options.
+One option uses the extracted text that is already stored in the db (this is fast), another option uses pdftotext to re-extract the text from PDFs stored in our pdf storage (slow).

 ### testPMA_getPubMedIDs.py
 Is an adhoc test that exercises PubMedAgent.getPubMedIDs() in PubMedAgent.py